Battle of Savo Island: Japanese response

 The Japanese Navy had trained extensively in night-fighting tactics before the war, a fact of which the Allies were unaware.
-Mikawa hoped to engage the Allied naval forces off Guadalcanal and Tulagi on the night of August 8 and 9, when he could employ his night-battle expertise while avoiding attacks from Allied aircraft, which could not operate effectively at night.
-Mikawa's warships rendezvoused at sea near Cape St. George in the evening of August 7 and then headed east-southeast.
+Mikawa hoped to engage the Allied naval forces off Guadalcanal and Tulagi on the night of 8–9 August when he could employ his night-battle expertise while avoiding attacks from Allied aircraft, which could not operate effectively at night.
+Mikawa's warships rendezvoused at sea near Cape St. George on the evening of 7 August and then headed east-southeast.